ADA/Section 504 Grievance Procedure for Students

 Upon receipt of the complaint, the Student Access Director will provide the student with written notice acknowledging receipt of the complaint and will promptly initiate a review of the matter.
 Upon completion of the review, the Student Access Director will prepare and transmit a written reply to the student.

-If Step 2 does not resolve the grievance, the student may appeal the determination of the Student Access Director to the Section 504 Coordinator, the Associate Vice Chancellor for Title IX and Equal Employment Opportunity.
+If Step 2 does not resolve the grievance, the student may appeal the determination of the Student Access Director to the Section 504 Coordinator, the Associate Vice Chancellor for Title IX and Equal Opportunity and Access.
 To appeal, the student must submit a written or recorded request to appeal to the Student Access Director within 10 days of the Director’s written reply in Step 2.
 The Student Access Director will forward promptly the written or recorded complaint to the Section 504 Coordinator for additional review.
 The Section 504 Coordinator (or the Section 504 Coordinator’s designee) will investigate the complaint.
 The investigation may be informal, but it must be thorough.
 The Section 504 Coordinator generally will issue a written decision on the grievance no later than 30 days after its filing.